|4 capsules contain|

 Dietary supplements should not replace a varied diet.

-Pregnant women and children under 2 years should only use C.L.A. in cooperation with a physician.
+Pregnant women and children under two years of age should only use CLA after consultation with a physician.

 A combination of free fatty acids from vegetable safflower oil with 80% CLA, gelatin, glycerol.

 A cold storage temperature can change the oil in the capsule just like when olive oil is kept in the refrigerator.